uvezio/pf_project/README.md

 2. `training`
 3. `recall`

-This choice was made to keep the three main phases of the program mutually independent also from an execution point of view.
+This choice was made to keep the three main phases of the program mutually independent also from an execution perspective.

-1. The acquisition phase processes external images and converts them into binary patterns: this phase can therefore be considered a **preprocessing step** required by the network rather than a direct part of the network's memory dynamics.
+1. The acquisition phase processes external images and converts them into binary patterns: this phase can be considered a **preprocessing step** required by the network rather than a direct part of the network's memory dynamics.

-2. The training phase reads the previously acquired patterns and constructs the network's weight matrix; since the resulting weight matrix can be stored on disk, training **does not need to be repeated** every time a recall experiment is performed.
+2. The training phase reads the previously acquired patterns and constructs the network's weight matrix; as the resulting weight matrix can be stored on disk, training **does not need to be repeated** every time a recall experiment is performed.

 3. The recall phase uses the previously generated weight matrix to reconstruct corrupted patterns.